-28 Top Employee Award Titles: Explained With Types and Examples
+60 Top Creative Employee Award Titles: Explained With Types and Examples

-Every great work done and milestones achieved by an employee deserves utmost appreciation and respect.
-And nothing compares better than giving out employee award titles when it comes to extending the same appreciation and respect.
+Every great work done and milestone achieved by an employee deserves the utmost appreciation and respect.
+And nothing is better than giving out creative employee award titles for extending your gratitude.

-In this blog, I’ll be discussing the importance of employee awards along with its types and example award titles that you can consider.
+In this blog, I'll discuss the importance of employee awards and their types.
+Also, I’ll be sharing some example creative award titles which are meaningful as well that you can consider.

 Giving out a lucrative salary package may attract some really good and talented employees to work for you.
 Having such employees by your side may make you believe that everything is on track.
-Initially, it is true, everyone is working hard, are punctual, disciplined and most essentially they are motivated.
+Initially, it is true; everyone is working hard, punctual, disciplined, and most essentially motivated.

 However, the same qualities of those employees and their level of motivation often tend to fade away in the long run.
 And the sole reason for this is none other than disengagement at work.